0-Monarch-0/Knowledge-Based-Search-Engine/README.md

 * **Hugging Face** for the `transformers` library and model hosting.
 * **LangChain** for simplifying the development of LLM applications.
 * **Streamlit** for making it easy to build beautiful data apps.

+## Note
+first run the model in a kaggle notebook and then access the website throught the link it provides.